Daughters of Narcissistic Mothers

 Lack of Boundaries

-Some of the effects on daughters are different than on sons, because girls usually spend more time with their mother and look to her as a role model.
+Some effects on daughters are different than on sons, because girls usually spend more time with their mother and look to her as a role model.
 Due to a lack of boundaries, narcissistic mothers tend to see their daughters both as threats and as annexed to their own egos.
 Through direction and criticism, they try to shape their daughter into a version of themselves or their idealized self.
 At the same time, they project onto their daughter not only unwanted and denied aspects of themselves, such as self-centeredness, obstinance, selfishness, and coldness, but also disliked traits of their own mothers.
 They may prefer their son, although they can harm him in other ways, such as through emotional incest.

 Emotional Unavailability